drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 <b>Tools and Technologies:</b>

-&ensp;&ensp; We will use Python as the main programming language for this project, along with several open-source libraries such as Tweepy, Pandas, and MongoDB:
+&ensp;&ensp; We will use Python as the main programming language for this project, along with several open-source libraries such as Reddit API, Pandas, and MongoDB:

 &ensp;&ensp;I.	**Reddit API**: Use to connect to Reddit's API.